Nokia 9: New Rumors Tease OZO Audio, QHD Display, 6GB RAM, Dual 22MP Carl-Zeiss Cameras And A Durable Frame

-If a new set of leaks are to be believed, it appears that Nokia is preparing to throw the gauntlet at the mobile industry this year.
+If a new set of leaks are to be believed, it appears that Nokia is preparing to throw the gauntlet down at the mobile industry this year.
 After the release of its critically-acclaimed 2017 debut handset, the Nokia 6, and the massive support for its Nokia 3310 remake, the smartphone maker appears set to establish itself as one of the leaders in the mobile industry this year.
 Now, new leaks have emerged about the tech firm’s long-rumored flagship Android device, the Nokia 9, and from what could be determined so far, it appears that the upcoming handset would be powerful enough to give the LG G6 and the Samsung Galaxy S8 a run for their money.

 A new set of leaks, provided by an anonymous source and reported by Nokia Power User, has provided an outline of the possible features and specs for the Nokia 9, which is expected to be unveiled sometime this year.
 A powerful, flagship-grade device from Nokia has been in the rumor mill for a long time, with the device taking on numerous names such as the Nokia C9 and the Nokia P1.
 Recently, however, rumors have been quite unanimous in the notion that the upcoming smartphone would be christened as the Nokia 9.

 While the report has stated that the recent leaks did not come from the website’s usual source, the content of the information provided to the Nokia-themed website did correspond to numerous existing rumors about the upcoming device.
-Overall, the leak stated that the Nokia 9 would be equipped with a flagship-grade 5.5-inch QHD OLED display, which would allow the device not only to be perfect for everyday viewing but capable enough for mobile VR tasks as well.
+Overall, the leak stated that the Nokia 9 would be equipped with a flagship-grade 5.5-inch QHD OLED display, which would allow the device not only to be perfect for everyday viewing but capable enough for mobile VR tasks, as well.

 #Nokia9 Could Beat #GalaxyS8 with This https://t.co/dlF8djh7sL pic.twitter.com/Pr5kjiWawQ